-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ (391,643) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report the face amount of Bonds issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long-term liabilities in the statement of net position.
-(6,270,000) Repayments of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-6,655,000 Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ 19,110 Amounts reported for governmental activities in the statement of activities are different because: Repayments of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+290,000 Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (28,240) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
-92,507 Change in net position of governmental activities \$ 57,624
+5,135 Change in net position of governmental activities \$ 286,005